-On March 9th, OTELCO had the honor to help the Sanford Springvale Chamber of Commerce celebrate its 250th birthday by sponsoring a luncheon with Maine Senator Angus King at the Town Club in Sanford.
+On March 9th, OTELCO had the honor to help the Sanford Springvale Chamber of Commerce celebrated its 250th birthday by sponsoring a luncheon with Maine Senator Angus King at the Town Club in Sanford.

-Senator King is a huge supporter of the deployment of high speed Internet – particularly in rural communities.
+Senator King is a huge supporter of the deployment of high-speed Internet, particularly in rural communities.
 As you might guess, OTELCO shares that vision, and several of us attended the event to hear what the Senator had to say.

 After Senator King provided a brief general update, he opened the floor to questions.
 OTELCO VP of Sales, Marketing, and Customer Service, Trevor Jones, asked about the status of the Congressional Disapproval resolution regarding the FCC’s recent reversal of Net Neutrality rules, referred to as “Restoring Internet Freedom”.
 The Senator explained that there are 49 sponsors of the bill and 50 supporters all together.
 With one more vote, the resolution could move forward.

 He also explained that if that one more vote is realized, it’s likely that there would be more permanent legislation introduced to address Net Neutrality in law rather than rule.
 Below is the text from the resolution.

 “JOINT RESOLUTION – Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Federal Communications Commission relating to ‘‘Restoring Internet Freedom’’.

 Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That Congress disapproves the rule submitted by the Federal Communications Commission relating to ‘‘Restoring Internet Freedom’’ (83 Fed.
 Reg.
 7852 (February 22, 2018)), and such rule shall have no force or effect.”